We are all aware that trees help purify the air in cities, but which ones are the most effective for this purpose?

 The first: in heavily polluted cities this ability could be compromised.
 The second: trees that lose leaves and needles could absorb PAHs, but also pollute the soil by accumulating and decomposing as they fall.
 The third: the team simply planting trees along the roads may not always be the best solution.
 If a road is too narrow, for example, trees could hold pollutants in a hood, ultimately making matters worse.
 In those cases, I read in the study, hedges and lower plants are better.

-Let's put it this way: this is an excellent study, but it takes time and above all strategic skills to understand, from time to time, how to distribute this "magical mix" of trees in the right way.
+Let's put it this way: this is an excellent study, but it takes time and above all strategic ability to understand, from time to time, how to distribute this "magical mix" of trees in the right way.